Bilal-Ramadan/Fully-Differential-Folded-Cascode-OTA/README.md

 Application:
 negative feedback inverting topology using capacitive network of Cin= 2 pF, CF= 1 pF.

-The Design using Analog designers toolbox (ADT) and open & closed-loop simulations on Cadence virtuoso.
+The Design using Analog designer's toolbox (ADT) and open & closed-loop simulations on Cadence virtuoso.